Onetime rap mogul Marion 'Suge' Knight sentenced to 28 years for manslaughter

 The probation violation stemmed from a scuffle involving Knight at a Las Vegas hotel in September 1996, hours before Shakur was shot to death while riding in a car with Knight on the Las Vegas Strip.
 Knight was slightly wounded in the attack.

 Knight was later named by police as a suspect in the shooting death of rival rap artist Christopher Wallace, known as Notorious B.I.G., but was never charged.
+Both rap murders remain unsolved.

 In 2002, the year after his release from prison, a federal racketeering probe of Knight and his record label was closed with the company pleading guilty to misdemeanor tax charges.
 The onetime college football star and “gangsta” rap pioneer eventually lost control of his label in bankruptcy proceedings.

-Reporting by Steve Gorman in Los Angeles; editing by Raissa Kasolowsky and Susan Thomas
+Reporting by Steve Gorman in Los Angeles; editing by Susan Thomas and Sandra Maler